wsmelojr/blockmeter/README.md

 ./mspPTB.sh
 ```

-This script uses [configtx.yaml](tls/configtx.yaml) and [crypto-config-ptb.yaml](tls/crypto-config-ptb.yaml) to create the MSP certificates in the folder (tls/crypto-config).
+This script uses [configtx.yaml](tls/configtx.yaml) and [crypto-config-ptb.yaml](tls/crypto-config-ptb.yaml) to create the MSP certificates in the folder [crypto-config](tls/crypto-config).
 It also generates the genesis block file *ptb-genesis.block* and the channel configuration file *ptb-channel.tx*.
-Noticed that this script depends on the tools installed together with Fabric.
+Notice that this script depends on the tools installed together with Fabric.
 The script *installFabric.sh* executed previously is expected to modify your $PATH variable and enable the direct execution of the Fabric tools.
 If this does not happen, try to fix the $PATH manually.
 The tools usually are located in the folder /$HOME/fabric_samples/bin.

 ### 3. Manage the docker containers